cockroachdb/docs/v2.2/architecture/transaction-layer.md

 - `PENDING`: Indicates that the write intent's transaction is still in progress.
 - `COMMITTED`: Once a transaction has completed, this status indicates that write intents can be treated as committed values.
 - `ABORTED`: Indicates that the transaction was aborted and its values should be discarded.
 - _Record does not exist_: If a transaction encounters a write intent whose transaction record doesn't exist, it uses the write intent's timestamp to determine how to proceed.
-If the write intent's timestamp is within the last two seconds, the write intent's transaction is treated as if it is `PENDING`, otherwise it's treated as if the transaction is `ABORTED`.
+If the write intent's timestamp is within the transaction liveness threshold, the write intent's transaction is treated as if it is `PENDING`, otherwise it's treated as if the transaction is `ABORTED`.

 The transaction record for a committed transaction remains until all its write intents are converted to MVCC values.